Catalogue ref: FO 371/42806

 Listen to this document

-This source is a private exchange of notes between the Prime Minister and his private secretary.
+This source is a private exchange of notes between Paul Mason, Head of Refugees at the Foreign Office and Winston Churchill's Private Secretary.

-Churchill wrote the first part of this note.
-His Private Secretary (possibly here Jack Colville) wrote the second part.
+Paul Mason wrote the first part of this note.
+Churchill's Private Secretary (possibly here Jack Colville) wrote the second part.

 In 1942 Hitler’s armies had carved out a huge empire in Eastern Europe.
 During their invasions German forces had taken large number of European Jews as prisoners.
 At first they were forced into ghettoes, used in slave labour or simply shot.